MichalPaszkiewicz/E73/piserver/README.md

 And then open up "virtual.html".
 You can draw lines by clicking on the box.
 The robot will start moving when it first detects a line.

+# Power options

+If you want access to power options:

+run `tsc -p build/power`

+And once simulation/server is started up, you should be able to navigate to /power.html, from where you can have power control.

 ## todo

 Check that direction of bottom area of circle is as required